tapunict/System-Stats-By-Keylogger/README.md

 **Author**: [Antonio Scardace](https://antonioscardace.altervista.org/). <br/>
 Distributed under the **GNU General Public License v3.0**.
 See ``` LICENSE ``` for more information. :copyright:
+PLEASE USE AND READ IT FOR ACADEMIC PURPOSES ONLY.
+I ABSTRACT ANY LIABILITY FOR AN ILLICIT USE :bangbang: